Abhinav-1409/FiMoney/README.md

 # 💰 FI Money — Inventory Management API

-FI Money is a minimal inventory and product management backend service built with *Node.js, **Express, and **PostgreSQL*.
+FI Money is a minimal inventory and product management backend service built with **Node.js**, **Express**, and **PostgreSQL**.
 It includes a simple frontend to interact with the API and perform basic CRUD operations on products.
 This project is designed as a backend-focused application with clean code structure, RESTful API conventions, and modular components.

 ---

-## ⚙ Features
+## ⚙️ Features

 - RESTful API for product management
 - PostgreSQL database integration
 - Simple frontend for testing
 - JSON Web Token (JWT) authentication
-- Schema auto-initialization via dbSetup()
+- Schema auto-initialization via `dbSetup()`
 - Modular, maintainable codebase

 ---